sagebei/cdl/README.md

 ## Our Team
-CDL is developed and maintained by Bei Zhou and Dr.Soren Riis in Theory Group and Game AI group at Queen Mary University of London.
+CDL is developed and maintained by Bei Zhou and Dr Soren Riis in Theory Group and Game AI group at Queen Mary University of London.